 Limiting the presence of front liners near patients is a proven way of ensuring the virus doesn’t spread.
 As the infect people are put in isolation wards, the number of visits to the wards must be limited.

 Since not all hospitals have enough resources to buy cameras for every room.
-So, it is the government’s responsibility to look after the situation and provide hospitals with the necessary equipment to keep their health workers and staff safe.
+So, here patient’s privacy screens come in a picture to help you out in dividing the patients from each other and saving the patients and hospital staff from catching the dangerous infection which keeps health workers and staff safe.

 Accepting All Health Care Systems Have Loop Holes